Fascinating Side-Effects

 NATO (mostly French, but also US[+][+][+], German[+][+], UK[+], Netherlands[+], Italy[+], Spain[+], and other[+]) troops have been expelled from several African countries, primarily in West Africa, due to shifting geopolitical dynamics, anti-French sentiment, Russian help (e.g., Wagner Group), and local demands for sovereignty: Mali (2022)[+], Burkina Faso (2023)[+][+], Niger (2023)[+], Chad (2024–2025)[+], Senegal (planned by September 2025)[+], and Ivory Coast (2025)[+].
 No wonder Macron is acting desperate and vengeful at Russia.
 Also, NATO troops partial withdrawal from Iraq[+].

-By the way, NATO leaders have tried to weaken or defeat Russia by making attempts to open a second front on Russian borders such as in Belarus, Georgia, and Armenia or Azerbaijan, hoping that dispersion of Russian military forces would enable Ukraine to defeat Russia but as it always happens “Whoever digs a pit will fall into it,” the opposite happened with NATO falling victim to that scheme, even without any Russian doing.
+NATO leaders have tried to weaken or defeat Russia by making attempts to open a second front on Russian borders such as in Belarus, Georgia, and Armenia or Azerbaijan, hoping that dispersion of Russian military forces would enable Ukraine to defeat Russia but as it always happens “Whoever digs a pit will fall into it,” the opposite happened with NATO falling victim to that scheme, even without any Russian doing.
 So, NATO had to shift, when Israeli-Palestinian war broke out, as well as in Syria, Yemen, Iran, Africa, and Haiti[+][+][+].
 USA pulled[»] air defense away from Ukraine to the Middle East to cater to Israeli needs, so Ukraine is learning[+] the hard way, what it means to be a disposable proxy for USA.
 Ukrainians are paying an ultimate price for absurdly assuming they are the center of the universe.
+Apart from huge cuts in military aid, Ukraine has been disadvantaged in many other ways, too, such as pro-Palestinian activists inflicting over $1.1 million in damage to meant for Ukrainian military equipment during a raid[»] on a Israeli-owned defense company in Belgium in June 2025.

 ✅ The Western countries have huge immigration problems with immigrants or refugees flooding over their borders as a result of decades of NATO's faulty foreign policies that impoverished their Latin American, African, and Eastern European neighbors – imposing sanctions, exploiting their natural resources, corrupting their politicians, imposing either overpriced or junk American food, products, and services…